-UW Hospital and Clinics has achieved the Gold Seal of Approval from the Joint Commission for three programs:
+UW Hospitals and Clinics has achieved the Gold Seal of Approval from the Joint Commission for three programs:

 In addition to accreditation from the Joint Commission, two disease specific programs have earned advanced certification for exceptional care in disease management in the following areas::

-UW Hospital and Clinics is verified by the American College of Surgeons (ACS) as a Level One Trauma Center for both pediatric and adult patients, with an ACS-verified Burn Center.
+UW Hospitals and Clinics is verified by the American College of Surgeons (ACS) as a Level I Trauma Center for both pediatric and adult patients, with an ACS-verified Burn Center.
 This review process involves nationally recognized standards for providing a systemic approach to trauma and burn care with trained and capable personnel, adequate facilities, and ongoing self-assessment.

 UW Organ and Tissue Donation

 UW Organ and Tissue Donation, one of the most successful programs in the nation, is accredited by the Association of Organ Procurement Organizations (AOPO).
 AOPO has established clinical, ethical and organizational standards for Organ Procurement organizations.
 Voluntary accreditation demonstrates and organization’s compliance with federal regulations and national AOPO standards.

 Other Accredited Programs and Services at UW Hospitals and Clinics

 Numerous national agencies measure the performance of health care programs against specialty standards.
 Regular performance reviews involve staff interviews, observations and document reviews.